farzanaa07/Project2/README.md

 Service 3

 This will be one of two services that will generate a random "object".
 In this case, this service will be pulling an item from an array.
 The items in the array will be colours.
+There will be two implementations available:
+- dark colours
+- light colours

 Service 4

 **User Journey**
-The user will input their name into the frontend and a colour and membership number will be generated for the user.
+The user will input their name into the frontend and a colour and number will be generated for the user.
+They will need a specific combination of a number and colour to be able to win a prize.

 **Architecture**